kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 </p>

-The pendulum angle is assigned the largest weighting (**Qâ‚ƒâ‚ƒ = 100**) because maintaining the upright position is the primary control objective.
+The pendulum angle is assigned the largest weighting (**Q₃₃ = 100**) because maintaining the upright position is the primary control objective.
 The remaining weights are chosen to achieve smooth cart motion while avoiding unnecessarily aggressive control actions.

 Using the selected weighting matrices, LQR solves the **Continuous Algebraic Riccati Equation (CARE)**